ACCOUNTING for Everyone

 Certifications and Professional Bodies

-• AIPB Certification: Requires two years of experience and passing a four-part exam.
+• AIPB Certified Bookkeeper (CB): Requires two years of experience and passing a comprehensive exam.

 Recording Financial Transactions